If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Once jars are filled with honey they need to be removed with care.
-It is not easy to remove them since the combs and wax holds the jars tightly.
-One easy way to make the jars easily removable is by using the mason jars without removing the lids.
+It is not easy to remove them since the combs and wax hold the jars tightly.
+One easy way to make the jars easily removable is by using Mason jars without removing the lids.
 In such a case, wide enough holes would be bored into the lids.

-- Ventilation is a major challenge in the mason jar beekeeping.
+- Ventilation is a major challenge in Mason jar beekeeping.
 This can be managed by providing a small upper entrance underneath the super.

 Harvesting Honey from a Mason Jar Beehive